What is Community? Narratives From Older Chicagoans

 “People will look at you in your eye when you pass them at, at any time of day and say good morning, good afternoon, good evening.
 Strangers stop strangers and just start talking on the street about the beauty of the area.
 Its our community.”

-“I really have the lack of feeling of belonging to a community.
+“I really have a lack of feeling of belonging to a community.
 I feel like I don’t have many friends.
-I don’t have a lot in common with the people that live around me.
+I don’t have a lot in common with the people who live around me.
 People have moved on.
 People have kind of changed.
 I’ve probably changed.
 And that’s one thing that I really kind of lack in living around here now is a sense of community.”